NclRSE-Training/git-ultra-novice/_episodes/07-branching.md

 ~~~
 Updating 12687f6..x792csa1
 Fast-forward
- ClassicTiramisu.md | 0
+ apple_pie.md | 0
  1 file changed, 0 insertions(+), 0 deletions(-)
- create mode 100644 ClassicTiramisu.md
+ create mode 100644 apple_pie.md
 ~~~
 {: .output}

-Now that we've merged the `desserts` into `main`, these changes exist in both branches.
-This could be confusing in the future if we stumble upon the `pythondev` branch again.

-We can delete our old branches so as to avoid this confusion later.
+Now that we've merged `desserts` into `main`, these changes exist in both branches.
+This could be confusing in the future if we stumble upon the `desserts` branch again.
+We would therefore like to delete our old branches to avoid such future confusion.
 We can do so by adding the `-d` flag to the `git branch` command.

 ~~~